desktop/desktop/docs/technical/the-great-stores-migration.md

 state, rather than our hand-rolled solution, but there's a few questions I have that I'm actively thinking about:

- - decomposing a large application into many actions and reducers feels like moving too far in the abstraction
+ - decomposing a large application into many actions and reducers might end up with an excess of abstraction that is difficult to navigate in it's own way
+ - can we settle on a pattern that feels natural for how Desktop is structured, rather than fighting with a pattern that doesn't fit?
+ - can we use this transition to make it easier for others to roll out features that use application state in a reliable and consistent fashion?
+ - can we ensure this process doesn't result in a slower app when it comes to interaction in the app?

 ## Roadmap